bengreenier/oauth24d/README.md

 > Note: This endpoint must be authenticated, to ensure only users with valid credentials may access it.

-Completes credential handoff from authenticated users to a particular authorization session.
+Submits credentials on behalf of an authenticated user.

 #### POST

 > Note: This endpoint expects `application/x-www-form-urlencoded` data be submitted in the body.

+Completes credential handoff from authenticated users to a particular authorization session.

 ```
 user_code=6b7-4450